astronomer/docs/astro/install-gcp.md

 - VPC Name/ID and region for peering with Astronomer.
 - The IPs of your DNS servers.

 You then need to accept a VPC peering request from Astronomer after Astro is installed.
-To accept the request, follow [Using VPC Network Peering](https://cloud.google.com/vpc/docs/using-vpc-peering) in GCP documentation.
+To accept the request, follow [Using VPC network peering](https://cloud.google.com/vpc/docs/using-vpc-peering) in GCP documentation.

 Once VPC peered with Astronomer, configure and validate the following to ensure successful network communications between Astro and your resources: